Edwardsburgh/Cardinal: Garryowen

 Garryowen, Ontario was a small rural hamlet located south of the village of Ventnor, its central location being the intersection of Armstrong Road and Rock Street.
 The area was primarily settled in the 1820s by Irish and Scottish immigrants who named the community after the Garryowen air.

 During the mid-1800s, Garryowen was a thriving farming community.
 Wheat, potatoes, pork, as well as maple sugar and syrup were the main farm products.
 Several farms also raised sheep or had orchards.
 Many residents opened quarries as the land here was shallow and limestone was abundant.
 The stone was a profitable resource used locally or sold to construction projects.
 Other mid-century businesses included a cooperage, shoemaker, weaver and stonemason.

 In 1843, a primitive log schoolhouse was built serving elementary aged students.
-Garryowen was designated school section 12 in the township and the school was accordingly named S.S. #12 Garryowen School.
+Garryowen was designated school section 12 in the township and the school was accordingly named S.S.
+No. 12 Garryowen School.
 The log school was condemned and replaced on site in 1879.
 The new school was constructed of stone taken from the local quarries.
 After hours, the school was used as a community hall.
 The school closed in the 1960s due to lack of enrolment and was converted to a home.

 In the late 1800s, Garryowen became home to an outdoor arena.
 An area was cleared in the centre of a grove referred to as Roddick's Grove.
 In summer it was set up for baseball and was flooded by a well in winter for hockey.
 Teams from Garryowen played against those from neighbouring communities and townships.
 Sporting events were highly organized and tournament results were published by local media.

 By the 1890s a vineyard and cheese factory were established in Garryowen.
 The cheese factory was built in 1892 as the Garryowen Cheese Factory.
 The factory produced around 300 lb of cheese per day from local milk, which was exported to American and British markets.
 In 1901, the shareholders formed the Canada Pride Cheese Company.
 By 1930, cheese was mostly purchased by wholesalers and by the 1940s the factory was closed.
 The frame factory was dismantled and its lumber used to build three houses.

 The population of Garryowen steadily declined from 1900 onward.
 The land became barren by the 1930s and most farming operations ceased.
 With few families remaining in the area, the community dissolved and the name Garryowen fell into disuse.
 Most contemporary maps do not distinguish the area as a locality.
 In recent years, the area has been somewhat reoccupied by new families.